Higher Vector Bundles: The semi-direct product construction

-The descriptions we gave for the kernels $\ker d^q_{n,k}$, $k<n$, show that $C^{can}_n=\ker \pi_{\iota_n}$ is indeed a complement for $\ker d_{n,ki}$, namely a cleavage.
+The descriptions we gave for the kernels $\ker d^q_{n,k}$, $k<n$, show that $C^{can}_n=\ker \pi_{\iota_n}$ is indeed a complement for $\ker d_{n,k}$, namely a cleavage.
 And is normal and weakly flat by Remark \ref{rmk:alt-formulas}. \end{proof}

-\begin{example} We discuss now the compatibility of faces and degeneracies with the levelwise isomorphisms defined in Example \ref{example:sdp1}: \begin{enumerate}[a)] \item When $G=M$ is a unit groupoid, the isomorphisms preserve the positive faces and degeneracies, and the 0-face up to a sign.
+\begin{example} Let $G$ be a Lie groupoid.
+We discuss now the compatibility of faces and degeneracies with the levelwise isomorphisms defined in Example \ref{example:sdp1}: \begin{enumerate}[a)] \item When $G=M$ is a unit groupoid, the isomorphisms preserve the positive faces and degeneracies, and the 0-face up to a sign.
 Thus we get simplicial vector bundle isomorphisms

 The second isomorphism is induced by $\epsilon_n:E_n\to E_n$, $\epsilon_n(e)=(-1)^{\binom{n}{2}}e$.
 Note that when defining $d_0$, the case $\alpha=\beta'\delta_n$ is of type II in Dold-Kan and of type I in the semi-direct product, but they agree up to a sign because in this case $R_1=\id$; \item When $N=0$, the isomorphisms $(G\ltimes_RE)_n\cong Tr(R)_n$ commute with faces and degeneracies, hence yielding a higher vector bundle isomorphism